matiasgays/E-commerce-FrontEnd-React/README.md

 # E-commerce Front-end

-This project is the front-end of an e-commerce platform built with React.
+This project is the front-end of an e-commerce platform built with React and deployed to GitHub Pages.
 It includes features such as product catalog, shopping cart, checkout, and customer management.

 ## Getting Started